tBuddy00/itsm-killer/kubernetes/kub_first_deployment/step2_create_deployment.md

 # Creating our first Deployment

 It's time rollout our first application to the cluster.
 For this, we will create a **deployment**.
+A *deployment* is a kind of [object](https://kubernetes.io/docs/concepts/overview/working-with-objects/kubernetes-objects/) from Kubernetes.
+Kubernetes has several `kind` and we will cover some of them in this and future scenarios.

-As an example we'll use our trusted `nginx:alpine` image again.
+As for this example, we'll use our trusted `nginx:alpine` image again.

 To create a new deployment, we run the following command:

 `kubectl create deployment itsm-demo-deployment --image=nginx:alpine`{{exec}}

 Again, we're using `kubectl` to interact with our cluster.
-With `create`, we express our wish to create a new resource, followed by the term `deployment` which describes the specific kind.
+With `create`, we express our wish to create a new object, followed by the term `deployment` which describes the specific kind.
 Next up, we declare the name of our deployment.
 In this case it's `itsm-demo-deployment`.
 Finally, we set the docker image to be used (`--image=`).
 In out case this will be `nginx` in the `alpine` version.
 This is mainly due to the reduced image size.

 Executing the command, we should get a similiar response to the following:
 ```